 Based the bro on your initial investigation of the breach, what is your best initial evaluation of the cause of each?
-Accident or oversight Technical error Intentional theft or wrongdoing Unauthorized browsing Unknown Other (describe) ope of the Breach nany people were affected by the breach?
+Accident or oversight Technical error Intentional theft or wrongdoing Unauthorized browsing Unknown Other (describe) (5) Sc ope of the Breach How n nany people were affected by the breach?
 Very few (less than 10) Identified and limited group (>10 and <50) Large number of individuals affected (>50) Numbers are not known (6) Fo reseeable Harm by the types of harm that may result from the breach.
-Some relate strictly to the affected lual, but harm may also be caused to the public body and other individuals if notifications do cur: Identify theft (most likely when the breach includes loss of SIN, credit card numbers, driver's licence numbers, debit card information etc.) Physical harm (when the information places any individual at risk of physical harm from stalking or harassment) Hurt, humiliation, damage to reputation (associated with the loss of information such as mental health records, medical records, disciplinary records) Loss of business or employment opportunities (usually as a result of damage to third parties in the case of a data loss or privacy breach) Future breaches due to technical failures (notification to the manufacturer may be necessary if a recall is warranted and/or to prevent a future breach by other users) Failure to meet professional standards or certification standards (notification may be required to a professional regulatory body or certification authority) Other (specify)
+Some relate strictly to the affected lual, but harm may also be caused to the public body and other individuals if notifications do cur: Identify theft (most likely when the breach includes loss of SIN, credit card numbers, driver's licence numbers, debit card information etc.) Physical harm (when the information places any individual at risk of physical harm from stalking or harassment) Hurt, humiliation, damage to reputation (associated with the loss of information such as mental health records, medical records, disciplinary records) Loss of business or employment opportunities (usually as a result of damage to reputation to an individual) Breach of contractual obligations (contractual provisions may require notification of third parties in the case of a data loss or privacy breach) Future breaches due to technical failures (notification to the manufacturer may be necessary if a recall is warranted and/or to prevent a future breach by other users) Failure to meet professional standards or certification standards (notification may be required to a professional regulatory body or certification authority) Other (specify)